-The solution is contained in type I flint glass cartridges, sealed with butyl or halobutyl disc seals and plunger heads, and are secured with aluminium seals.
-Dimeticone or silicone emulsion may be used to treat the cartridge plungers, and/or the glass cartridges.
+The suspension is contained in type I flint glass cartridges, sealed with butyl or halobutyl disc seals and plunger heads and secured with aluminium seals.
+Dimeticone or silicone emulsion may have been used to treat the cartridge plunger, and/or the glass cartridge.

-The solution is contained in type I flint glass cartridges, sealed with butyl or halobutyl disc seals and plunger heads and are secured with aluminium seals.
-Dimeticone or silicone emulsion may be used to treat the cartridge plunger, and/or the glass cartridge.
+The suspension is contained in type I flint glass cartridges, sealed with halobutyl disc seals and plunger heads and secured with aluminium seals.
+Dimeticone or silicone emulsion may have been used to treat the cartridge plunger, and/or the glass cartridge.
 The 3 ml cartridges are sealed in a disposable pen injector, called the “KwikPen”.
 Needles are not included.

 3 ml KwikPen: Packs of 5 or a multipack of 10 (2 packs of 5).
 Not all packs may be marketed.

 Instructions for use and handling

 To prevent the possible transmission of disease, each cartridge or pen must be used by one patient only, even if the needle on the delivery device is changed.
 The patient should discard the needle after every injection.

 The Humalog Mix50 should be examined frequently and should not be used if clumps of material are present or if solid white particles stick to the bottom or wall of the container, giving it a frosted appearance.

 Cartridges or KwikPens containing Humalog Mix50 should be rotated in the palms of the hands ten times and inverted 180° ten times immediately before use to resuspend the insulin until it appears uniformly cloudy or milky.
 If not, repeat the above procedure until contents are mixed.
 Cartridges contain a small glass bead to assist mixing.